 Located on the border of Utah and Arizona, Lake Powell is the second largest man-made lake in the country.
 This area receives over 2 million visitors per year, and fall is a great time to go—when the weather is still nice and the summer crowds are gone.
 There’s camping, hikes, kayaking, and so much more.
 Make sure to visit Rainbow Bridge on the Arizona side, one of the world’s largest natural bridges.

 Now is a perfect time to visit Rocky Mountain National Park, when the aspen trees become more visible, their vibrant yellow leaves helping them stand apart from the surrounding conifers.
 The Continental Divide runs straight through the park, while the headwaters of the Colorado River are located in its northwest corner.
 Wildlife abounds, from mule deer to elk and bighorn sheep, and activities such as backpacking, hiking, or even relaxing scenic drives are all available to enjoy.

 5. Great Smoky Mountains

 Situated on the North Carolina/Tennessee border, the Great Smoky Mountains National Park (also known simply as the Smokies) is an historic wooded mountain range particularly beautiful dressed up in fall colors.
-A great place to unplug and engage with nature, waterfalls and wildlife abound, and activities include horseback riding, hiking, fishing, and so much more to do that isn’t on a phone or computer.
+A great place to unplug this Fall and engage with nature, waterfalls and wildlife abound, and activities include horseback riding, hiking, fishing, and so much more to do that isn’t on a phone or computer.